Site Map

 You should know how to take your child's peak flow reading and understand what it means.

-Keep the phone number of your child's provider with you.
+Keep the phone number (or other contact information) of your child's provider with you.

 Triggers may make asthma symptoms worse.
 Know which triggers make your child's asthma worse and what to do when this happens.
 Common triggers include: